EnzymeML/strenda-specifications/database-example/README.md

 ## Working with the database

-In the Jupyter notebook `example.ipynb`, you can find an example of how to interact with the database using the `sdrdm-db` library.
+In the Jupyter notebook `UseDatabase.ipynb`, you can find an example of how to interact with the database using the `sdrdm-db` library.